lcparker/synthetic-pages/README.md

 Here, you will find:
 * Algorithms to generate synthetic instance-labelled data scroll volume data.
 We've found this useful for training instance segmentation neural networks
     - `bezier_volume_generation.py`
 * PyTorch datasets that can be plugged into existing network approaches.
-Two dataloaders are provided:
+Two PyTorch datasets are provided in `synthetic_pages.datasets`:
     - `InstanceCubesDataset`, which can be used to feed 3D scroll volumes extracted from the scroll CT
     - `SyntheticInstanceCubesDataset`, which generates *synthetic* pseudo-volumes.
 We have found these useful for pretraining our networks.
     - These are based on the ones from [Tim Skinner's progress prize submission](github.com/tspersonalgithub/december_2024_progress_submission)